olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

 .. _hpss_decom:

-January 2025 - HPSS decommissioned
+January 31, 2025 - HPSS decommissioned
 -----------------------------------

-On January 01, data remaining on the HPSS will no longer be accessible and will be permanently deleted.
+On January 31, 2025, data remaining on the HPSS will no longer be accessible and will be permanently deleted.
 Following this date, the OLCF will no longer be able to retrieve data remaining on HPSS.

 .. warning::
-  Jan 2025, all remaining HPSS data will be **PERMANENTLY DELETED**.
+  January 31, 2025, all remaining HPSS data will be **PERMANENTLY DELETED**.
 Do not wait to move needed data.